 Jason Tobin

 Tobin was one of several Better Luck Tomorrow cast members alongside Sung Kang to appear in the Fast & Furious franchise movies starting with The Fast and the Furious: Tokyo Drift, where he portrayed one of Han's crew members and Sean's friend named Earl.
 He later reprised the character in F9.
-Both films were also directed by Justin Lin.

-In 2018, he once again reunited with director Justin Lin to star in the Cinemax series Warrior, a martial arts drama based on an original idea by the late Bruce Lee and produced by his daughter Shannon Lee.[12]
+In 2018, he reunited with director Justin Lin to star in the Cinemax series Warrior, a martial arts drama based on an original idea by the late Bruce Lee and produced by his daughter Shannon Lee.[12]
 The Hollywood Reporter described Tobin "as a source of both unpredictable line-readings and humor",[13] while The New York Times pointed out his charismatic performance.[14]
 The series was renewed for a second season.[15]

 In February 2021, Tobin was cast as William Pan in the Netflix film Fistful of Vengeance.[16]
 It was released on 17 February 2022.[17]